 In addition, most companies do not want to bring children aged 6 and under for security reasons.
 Ask before booking if you have children (many offer daycare while you go on safari).

 Here’s our little video of the whales and penguins we saw during our days.

 6. Swimming with Sharks

-The great white sharks are very present in South Africa so several companies take the opportunity to offer “shark dive” cages.
-Once again, if you buy the “Unlimited Premium Pass“, this safari can be included in addition to give you access to more than 70 activities for free.
+The great white sharks are very present in South Africa so several companies offer “shark dive” cages.
+Once again, if you buy the “Unlimited Premium Pass“, this safari can be included (in addition to the 70+ activities you get for free).

 Note: After a great talk with professional divers in Thailand last January, we were told that this activity can be very unethical towards sharks since they are being fed to attract them around the boat, which is totally unnatural for the animal.
 Just be aware of that and choose wisely if you want to do this.